Ski: 2019-2020 Liberty Skis Genome, 187 cm

 If you are looking for maximum flotation, the Liberty Genome looks like a pretty safe bet.
 Its massive dimensions and softer tips / tails seem like they should offer plenty of float for the deepest snow, and it’s unique shape and rocker profile (at least compared to other 135+ mm underfoot skis) look like they could potentially offer a bit more versatility than the other super fat pow skis.
 We have the Genome in Alaska right now, and should be getting it into some deep snow very soon.

 Last season I spent a good chunk of time skiing on Liberty’s 140mm-wide pow ski, the Genome, and not always in perfect conditions.
-All in all, I came away really impressed, and the Genome earned itself a “Best Of” award in our 18/19 Winter Buyer’s Guide.
+All in all, I came away really impressed, and the Genome earned itself a “Best Of” award in our 18/19 Winter Buyer’s Guide (and again in our upcoming 19/20 Winter Buyer’s Guide).
 So here I’m going to go into more detail on why I think this ski is worth checking out.
 But first…

 Why Super-Fat Skis?

 Before diving into my experience with Genome I’m going to spend a few paragraphs discussing the existence and purpose of skis this wide.
 I’ve heard from more than a few people that skis like the Genome are ridiculous and have become outdated by narrower and more versatile powder shapes.
-However, based on my experience and judging by many of the comments on our First Look of the Genome, there is still a lot of love out there for super-fat skis like it.
+However, based on my experience and judging by many of the comments on our First Look of the Genome (and the Armada ARG II), there is still a lot of love out there for super-fat skis like it.